 COVID-19 boosters: Would a third jab really stop the pandemic?

-Having fully vaccinated most adults, rich countries are now considering giving booster doses to vulnerable individuals.
+Rich countries are now considering giving booster doses to vulnerable individuals, having fully-vaccinated most adults.
 Is this wise?

 A number of wealthy nations have decided to press ahead with plans to administer COVID-19 vaccine boosters in the coming months, to strengthen waning antibody responses in their most vulnerable groups.
 This week, the US Food and Drug Administration (FDA) approved giving boosters to people with compromised immune systems.